SakuraMochiii/addAPN/README.md

 Please note:
 Insert the SIM card first.
-The MCC, MNC should be the same as SIM card inserted
+The MCC, MNC should be the same as the inserted SIM card.
 Permissions:
 The application declares the following permissions in the manifest: com.wizarpos.permission.WRITE_APN_SETTINGS